May 31st 2021

 HUB INTERNATIONAL THEATRE

-- The HUB International Theatre will be closed for public performances until further notice.
+- The HUB International Theatre will be closed for public performances under phase one of the restart plan.

 ROTARY HALL STUDIO THEATRE

-- The Rotary Hall Studio Theatre will be closed for public performances until further notice.
+- The Rotary Hall Studio Theatre will be closed for public performances under phase one of the restart plan.

 This document is a living document and will be updated as new information and health orders arise.